-Vice President Mike Lee is a member of various external organizations, including the Sacramento Asian Chamber of Commerce (SACC), Sacramento Hispanic Chamber of Commerce (SHCC), and Sacramento Black Chamber of Commerce (SBCC), and the Power Inn Alliance.
+Vice President Mike Lee supports various external organizations, including the Sacramento Asian Chamber of Commerce (SACC), Sacramento Hispanic Chamber of Commerce (SHCC), Sacramento Black Chamber of Commerce (SBCC), and the Power Inn Alliance.

 As part of the president's new initiative to transform Sacramento State onto a university for the 21st century, Vice President Mike Lee is working in the community to: